uber/cadence/CONTRIBUTING.md

 ## Testing & Debug

-To run all the package tests.
+To run all the package tests use the below command.
 This will run all the tests excluding end-to-end integration test in host/ package):

 ```bash